KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 The simplest and strongest defense against the Timing Attack is in the hands of the users.
 Recall that a user chooses the times they execute the commands `<jumblr_deposit>` and `<jumblr_secret>`.
 The longer a user maintains their currency within the shielded Z address(es), the more security they have against the Timing Attack.
 This is because the Jumblr actions of other users during the interim obfuscate the trail.
 We therefore encourage users who are mindful for protection against this attack to delay the period of execution between the two commands.

 We also developed Jumblr to have additional inherent protections against the Timing Attack for cases where users desire a more immediate transfer.
 Assuming Jumblr is activated on the user’s local computer, as soon as Jumblr detects a new deposit in the `<KMDaddress>`, it can begin the anonymization process.
-However, Jumblr de- liberately delays its own progress to provide a layer of security against The Timing Attack.
+However, Jumblr deliberately delays its own progress to provide a layer of security against The Timing Attack.

 Recall that all user actions are clustered around block numbers that are multiples of ten, and half the time, Jumblr decides to do nothing.
 Therefore, in statistical terms, although the Jumblr background process may be constantly running in Komodod, Jumblr only activates to check for pending tasks every tenth minute, and only performs tasks every twentieth minute.
 Thus, each hour has roughly three different moments when Jumblr will perform one of the three available actions: T → Z, Z → Z, and Z → T. This program randomizes the amount of time it takes to complete the Jumblr process.